Murder of the Romanov family: Murderers

 1920 photograph inscribed: "I am standing on the grave of the Tsar."
 Peter Ermakov survived the civil war unscathed; however, unlike the other killers, he received no awards or advancements, for which he grew bitter.
 For the rest of his life, he fought relentlessly for primacy by inflating his role in the murders as well as the revolution.
 Local Communist Party members annually pay tribute to his gravestone on the anniversary of the murders, though on a few occasions it has also been vandalized.

-Members of the Ural Regional Soviet – the Bolsheviks who issued the order to execute Tsar Nicholas II Romanov and his family.
+Members of the Ural Regional Soviet in 1918 – the Bolsheviks who issued the order to execute Tsar Nicholas II Romanov and his family.
+From left to right: N. G. Tolmachyov, A. G. Beloborodov, G. I. Safarov, F. I. Goloshchyokin.

 Ivan Plotnikov, history professor at the Maksim Gorky Ural State University, has established that the executioners were Yakov Yurovsky, Grigory P. Nikulin, Mikhail A. Medvedev (Kuprin), Peter Ermakov, Stepan Vaganov, Alexey G. Kabanov (former soldier in the Tsar's Life Guards and Chekist assigned to the attic machine gun), Pavel Medvedev, V. N. Netrebin, and Y. M. Tselms.
 Filipp Goloshchyokin, a close associate of Yakov Sverdlov, being a military commissar of the Uralispolkom in Yekaterinburg, however did not actually participate, and two or three guards refused to take part.
 Pyotr Voykov was given the specific task of arranging for the disposal of their remains, obtaining 570 L of gasoline and 180 kg of sulphuric acid, the latter from the Yekaterinburg pharmacy.
 He was a witness but later claimed to have taken part in the murders, looting belongings from a dead grand duchess.
 After the killings, he was to declare that "The world will never know what we did with them."
 Voykov served as Soviet ambassador to Poland in 1924, where he was assassinated by a Russian monarchist in July 1927.